netarchivesuite/solrwayback/README.md

   `wget --span-hosts --level=1 --recursive --warc-cdx --page-requisites --warc-file=warcfilename --warc-max-size=1G -i url_list.txt`\
   where `level=1` means "starting URLs and the first level of URLs linked from the starting URLs".
   This will substantially increase the size of the WARC file(s).

-**THIS VERSION HAS BEEN PATCHED AGAINST 'log4shell'**

-## log4shell security alert - Patch your SolrWayback Bundle if you are using a release before 4.2.3.
-SolrWayback itself does not use log4j 2+ and is not directly affected by [CVE-2021-44228](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-44228).

-The SolrWayback bundle uses Solr 7.7.3, which **is affected by log4shell**.
-Please follow the [Solr log4shell mitigation guide](https://solr.apache.org/security.html#apache-solr-affected-by-apache-log4j-cve-2021-44228) if the bundled Solr is used before version 4.2.3.
-The quickest fix, taken from the guide, is the following:
- * (Linux/MacOS) Edit your solr.in.sh file to include: SOLR_OPTS="$SOLR_OPTS -Dlog4j2.formatMsgNoLookups=true"
- * (Windows) Edit your solr.in.cmd file to include: set SOLR_OPTS=%SOLR_OPTS% -Dlog4j2.formatMsgNoLookups=true

-If another version of Solr is used, note that Solr >= 7.4 and < 8.11 are vulnerable.
-See the mitigation guide above for details.